elycruz/sjljs/README.md

 ### Clean-up:
 - [ ] - Remove 'sjl-functions-only*.js' and all of it's build options from the library.
 - [ ] - Remove 'sjl-utilities-only*.js' and all of it's build options from the library.

+## Notes:
+There is no changelog as the library hasn't been publicized but there will be a changelog starting version 0.5.0.

 ## License:
 [GPL v2-3+](http://www.gnu.org/licenses/gpl-2.0.html "http://www.gnu.org/licenses/gpl-2.0.html") & [MIT](http://opensource.org/licenses/MIT "http://opensource.org/licenses/MIT")